Pastoral Council Update – July 26, 2021

 Pastoral Council members are assigned to each of the committees as a representative of the Pastoral Council, to report back to the council and to Fr.
 Straz the ongoing work of the committees.

-Further, the Pastoral Council has identified 37 distinct “Apostolate” or programs, run by St. Mary volunteers servicing our parish and community.
-Yes, we are a very busy parish!
-Ongoing, much of the work by the Pastoral Council is to serve as apostolate “liaisons” to reach out to the leaders of these 37 different programs to provide a conduit for Fr.
-Straz, who simply cannot make contact with all of these disparate groups by himself with the demands of administrating both St. Mary’s and St. Paul’s.
+Additionally, the Pastoral Council identified 37 distinct “Apostolate” or programs, run by St. Mary volunteers servicing our parish and community.
+As we move past COVID, much of the work by the Pastoral Council will be to again serve as apostolate “liaisons” to reach out to the leaders of these 37 different programs to provide a conduit for Father Straz, who simply cannot maintain contact with so many groups by himself with the demands of administrating both St. Mary’s and St. Paul’s.
 The role of the Pastoral Council, as apostolate liaisons, is to establish ongoing contact and dialogue to ensure that the apostolates work is appreciated, supported, and guided by the values and vision of the Priority Plan.

-Additionally, we are fortunate to have Cecilia Weldon serve as an ad-hoc member, providing additional focus on the key initiatives of the Facilities/Master Planning Team.
 Feel free to contact any of the Pastoral Council members with any questions, comments, or recommendations.
 And of course, we are always looking for those willing to serve, so if you feel a calling, Fr.
-Straz or any council members would be delighted to talk with you.
+Straz or any council member would be delighted to talk with you.